-Based solely on the Company's review of the copies of such forms it has received, the Company believes that all its officers, directors and greater than ten percent beneficial owners complied with all filing requirements applicable to them with respect to transactions during 1997, except that one report was filed late by Mr. Motta in connection with the purchase of Common Stock.
+Based solely on the Company's review of the copies of such forms it has received, the Company believes that all its officers, directors, and greater than ten percent beneficial owners complied with all filing requirements applicable to them with respect to transactions during 1999 except for the 1999 stock option grant made to each of the following directors and officers: Messrs.
+Logan, Kelly, Fleeman, Manley, Moss and Motta and Ms. Menendez, which were filed month ended April 30, 2000.